xcp-ng/xcp-ng-org/docs/management/manage-locally/xo-lite.md

 Xen Orchestra Lite is a lightweight version of the Xen Orchestra meant for single-host administration, running directly from your browser without having to deploy anything, hosted on XCP-ng directly.
 You can access it directly on the default https port, by following this URL pattern: https://[XCP-NGHOSTNAME]OR[XCP-NGIP ADDRESS].
 For example:
-if my XCP-ng machine has the dns hostname mycloud.local, I will access XO-lite at this address https://mycloud.local if my XCP-ng machine has the ip 192.168.0.1, I will access XO-lite at this address https://192.168.0.1
+if my XCP-ng machine has the DNS hostname `mycloud.local`, I will access XO-lite at https://mycloud.local. if my XCP-ng machine has the ip 192.168.0.1, I will access XO-lite at this address https://192.168.0.1

 :::warning